Import Workflows

 - Map to E-Share Template: Indicates that the EShare template being imported replaces the existing EShare template in the workflow definition.
 For example, if you are importing

-in the Destination column, then in the workflow definition,EShareTemplate1
+EShareTemplate1and during the import, you selectEShareTestTemplatein the Destination column, then in the workflow definition,EShareTemplate1is replaced withEShareTestTemplatewhereverEShareTemplate1is used.

 - For Shared SAP Logon Shortcut: